danielabmartins/devops-24-25-1241902/CA1/README.md

 - **EmployeeTest.java**:

 This class was added to the newly created test directory, as there were no existing tests for the Employee class.
-The tests focus on verifying the functionality of the Employee constructor and ensuring that attribute validation works correctly
+The tests focus on verifying the functionality of the Employee constructor and ensuring that attribute validation works correctly.

 ~~~java
 @Test